Table of Contents

 });

-// Then wrap it for testing
+// Then wrap it for evaluation

 var adapter = new MAFAgentAdapter(myAgent);